 A request for closing is also made for all instances of an entity in a session when the session is closed, provided an explicit request for closing an entity instance(s) has not been made.
-The request must contain (at least):

 • A reference to the entity instance.